Chalcogen: With halogens

 Chalcogens also form compounds with halogens known as chalcohalides, or chalcogen halides.
 The majority of simple chalcogen halides are well-known and widely used as chemical reagents.
 However, more complicated chalcogen halides, such as sulfenyl, sulfonyl, and sulfuryl halides, are less well known to science.
 Out of the compounds consisting purely of chalcogens and halogens, there are a total of 13 chalcogen fluorides, nine chalcogen chlorides, eight chalcogen bromides, and six chalcogen iodides that are known.
 The heavier chalcogen halides often have significant molecular interactions.
 Sulfur fluorides with low valences are fairly unstable and little is known about their properties.
 However, sulfur fluorides with high valences, such as sulfur hexafluoride, are stable and well-known.
 Sulfur tetrafluoride is also a well-known sulfur fluoride.
 Certain selenium fluorides, such as selenium difluoride, have been produced in small amounts.
 The crystal structures of both selenium tetrafluoride and tellurium tetrafluoride are known.
 Chalcogen chlorides and bromides have also been explored.
 In particular, selenium dichloride and sulfur dichloride can react to form organic selenium compounds.
 Dichalcogen dihalides, such as Se2Cl2 also are known to exist.
 There are also mixed chalcogen-halogen compounds.
-These include SeSX, with X being chlorine or bromine.
+These include SeSX2, with X being chlorine or bromine.
 Such compounds can form in mixtures of sulfur dichloride and selenium halides.
 These compounds have been fairly recently structurally characterized, as of 2008.
 In general, diselenium and disulfur chlorides and bromides are useful chemical reagents.
 Chalcogen halides with attached metal atoms are soluble in organic solutions.
 One example of such a compound is MoS2Cl3.
 Unlike selenium chlorides and bromides, selenium iodides have not been isolated, as of 2008, although it is likely that they occur in solution.
 Diselenium diiodide, however, does occur in equilibrium with selenium atoms and iodine molecules.
 Some tellurium halides with low valences, such as Te2Cl2 and Te2Br2, form polymers when in the solid state.
 These tellurium halides can be synthesized by the reduction of pure tellurium with superhydride and reacting the resulting product with tellurium tetrahalides.
 Ditellurium dihalides tend to get less stable as the halides become lower in atomic number and atomic mass.
-Tellurium also forms iodides with even fewer iodine atoms than diiodies.
+Tellurium also forms iodides with even fewer iodine atoms than diiodides.
 These include TeI and Te2I.
 These compounds have extended structures in the solid state.
 Halogens and chalcogens can also form halochalcogenate anions.